Quick Answer

 The concession is the per-share compensation a selling-group dealer earns when it sells a unit of the offering to a public customer.
 Without a clear written concession structure in the agreement, two practical problems arise:

-The rule eliminates that ambiguity by requiring both the amount and the conditions (e.g., concession applies on sales of N shares or more, concession adjusts on partially filled allocations, concession is forfeited on a flip caught by a penalty bid).
+The rule eliminates that ambiguity by requiring the agreement to state to whom and under what circumstances a concession may be allowed (e.g., concession applies on sales of N shares or more, concession adjusts on partially filled allocations, concession is forfeited on a flip caught by a penalty bid).

 Think of it this way: The concession is the carrot that gets dealers to put effort into placing the issue.
-The rule makes sure that carrot is described in writing, not promised by phone.
+The rule makes sure the who-and-when of that carrot is described in writing, not promised by phone.
 Every dealer in the chain works off the same documented terms.

 Exam Tip: Gotchas

-• The rule requires WHO gets the concession AND under what CIRCUMSTANCES, not just the dollar amount.
-A blanket "concessions may be allowed" clause does not satisfy the rule; the conditions have to be specified.
+- The rule requires WHO gets the concession AND under what CIRCUMSTANCES.
+A blanket "concessions may be allowed" clause does not satisfy the rule; the conditions have to be specified, even though the rule text itself does not spell out a mandatory dollar-amount format.